msinnema33/Game-of-Life/README.md

 ## Turing Completeness
     A computing system is "Turing Complete" if it can perform arbitrary general purpose calculations.
-While the Game of Life system isn't Turing Complete in its current form, given an infinite grid size<br />
-and unlimited computing resources (memory, CPU cycles, and storage) it could be considered Turing<br />
-Complete and the JavaScript language itself is generally considered Turing Complete.<br />
+While the Game of Life system isn't Turing Complete in its current form, given an infinite grid size and unlimited computing resources (memory, CPU cycles, and storage) it could be considered Turing Complete and the JavaScript language itself is generally considered Turing Complete.
     Taken from [Wikipedia](https://en.wikipedia.org/wiki/Turing_completeness).

 ## Celular automata
     Basically defined as:
-computational models that are typically represented by a grid with values. <br />
+Computational models that are typically represented by a grid with values. <br />
 In this case the values are 0 and 1 (dead, alive).
-Each cells state will change in accordance with <br />
-the rules lised above.
+Each cells state will change in accordance with the rules lised above.
     Taken from [Towards Data Science](https://towardsdatascience.com/algorithmic-beauty-an-introduction-to-cellular-automata-f53179b3cf8f)<br />
 Another famous example is the Sierpinski trangle (fractal) [Sierpinski](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle)